West Jordan, Utah: Transportation

 In the middle of West Jordan is located the South Valley Regional Airport.
 Its FAA designation is U-42.
 It was formally known as Airport #2, because it is owned by Salt Lake City and is a subsidiary of Salt Lake City International Airport.
 The Airport was originally part of Camp Kearns and was the Kearns Army Airfield during World War II.
 Because of its location within the city, a large shopping center was built next to the airport, which resulted in the shopping center being named Jordan Landing.

 West Jordan is served by the Utah Transit Authority (UTA) bus system, which runs every half-hour during peak hours.
 All of the routes running into the city connect to nearby TRAX stations in Midvale and Sandy or to downtown Salt Lake City.
 Service in the city was increased during the August 2007 redesign of the bus system.
 A TRAX light rail line also serves the area.
 This line begins at the Fashion Place West station in Murray and run southwest through West Jordan, with 6 stops in the city, before turning south and terminating at the Daybreak Community in South Jordan.
 The route was opened on August 7, 2011.

 Transportation has been a major issue in city politics.
-The city's population has expanded rapidly from about 4,000 in 1970 to over 100,000 in 2010, outstripping the capacity of roadways and infrastructure.
+The city's population has expanded from about 4,000 in 1970 to over 100,000 in 2010, outstripping the capacity of roadways and infrastructure.
 At city council meetings it has been common for residents, particularly those on the western edge of the city, to complain about having one-hour commutes to downtown Salt Lake City, a distance of 26 mi.
 Elected officials have blamed this situation on the fact that the city is the most populous in the state that is not directly served by a freeway.
-In addition to significant road widening projects throughout the city, the Mountain View Corridor freeway is currently under construction to service the western portion of the city.
+In addition to significant road widening projects throughout the city, the Mountain View Corridor, a future freeway, is partially completed to service the western portion of the city.